JKc66/IU_Table_Organizer/README.md

 - Using [html2canvas](https://html2canvas.hertzen.com/)

 ## 📄 License
-MIT License - feel free to use, modify, and distribute as you wish!
+Mozilla Public License 2.0 - This Source Code Form is subject to the terms of the Mozilla Public License, v.
+2.0.